ykskb/dax86/README.md

 Why:

-- I wanted to trace how an OS runs on CPU at archtecture / instruction level.
+- I wanted to trace how an OS runs on CPUs at archtecture / instruction level.

 What:

 - Runs vanilla xv6 (memfs) image from boot.
-- Each instruction is hand-implemented.
 - Representation of logic > performance
+- Each instruction is manually implemented and executed sequentially without binary translation or OoOE.

 Done: